HeikoS-Trumpf/Industrial-IoT/docs/opc-publisher/commandline.md

                                Default: `256k` in case of IoT Hub messages, `0` otherwise.
       --qos, --DefaultQualityOfService=VALUE
-                             The default quality of service to use for messages Allowed values:
+                             The default quality of service to use for data set messages.
+                               This does not apply to metadata messages which are always sent with `AtLeastOnce` semantics.
+                               Allowed values:
                                    `AtMostOnce`
                                    `AtLeastOnce`